-The Morgan Drawing Institute will award one Predoctoral Research Fellowship to an advanced-level graduate student who has completed all course work and exams and is currently engaged in carrying out research leading to the completion of a doctoral dissertation in the history of art, a significant component of which pertains to the history, theory, collecting, function or interpretation of drawings.
+The Morgan Drawing Institute will award one nine-month Predoctoral Research Fellowship to an advanced-level graduate student who has completed all course work and exams.
+The student should be currently engaged in carrying out research leading to the completion of a doctoral dissertation in the history of art, a significant component of which pertains to the history, theory, collecting, function, or interpretation of drawings.

 The Predoctoral Research Fellow is expected to spend their fellowship period in residence at the Morgan Library & Museum.
 The majority of the Fellow’s time will be spent on the dissertation and related research projects, but the Fellow is expected to participate fully in the intellectual life of the Morgan and to attend Drawing Institute programs during their tenure.
 The Fellow may be asked to assist in the planning and implementation of Drawing Institute programs.

 The Fellow will present a progress report on their research at the conclusion of the fellowship.

 $33,750 for 9 months, September/October 2023 - May/June 2024, plus a $1500 travel allowance intended to support or subsidize a short research trip.

 Fellows are expected to make their own travel and housing arrangements but are offered a one-time payment of $1500 to support moving costs.